Cheap car insurance for students

 Pass Plus tests are government-run tests that offer new drivers a chance to show they're confident in various different circumstances on the road.
 By taking the Pass Plus, you could decrease your premium by up to 30%.

-There's no set cost for the Pass Plus scheme as it depends on your instructor, but we estimate that you'll probably be paying under £200.
-This might seem like a lot to fork out for the test, but it'll be worth it in the long run.
+There's no set cost for the Pass Plus scheme as it depends on your instructor, but it can cost between £150 – £250.
+This might seem like a lot to fork out for the test, but it could be worth it in the long run.
+Plus, it'll only set you back £20 if you live in Wales.

 Just keep in mind that not all insurance providers offer a Pass Plus discount.
 Before you decide to pay for the test, we suggest comparing the prices of insurance quotes with and without Pass Plus to see if it's worth it for you.